MJKWoolnough/javascript/README.md

 type Tokens []Token
 ```

-Tokens is a collection of Token values
+Tokens is a collection of Token values.

 #### func (Tokens) Format